 Glen Vallance remembers there was a small 1630 kHz phone transmitter on the station.
 It wasn't crystal controlled and would tend to drift off frequency and interfere with Alaskan stations using 1636 kHz.
 Weather broadcast twice a day on 1630 kHz. for local shipping and residents.
 Spark transmitters still on station and providing backup service.

 1958 Station moves south to the more accessible Tofino (ex Air Force) airport.
 The Air Forces' transmitter and receiver sites built on local hill tops are refurbished and put back into service.
-Operator Woods was at Estevan for a few months early in the and found the old spark transmitters still there, but not used.
+Operator Woods was at Estevan for a few months early in the year and found the old spark transmitters still there, but not used.
 In the same year Pachena closed down and some of the staff moved to Tofino.